jim-collier/x9git/README.md

 - Commit and pull frequently (`update`); push less often (`sync`).

 - Uncommitted work should never block anything.
-A pull auto-stashes around itself, `newbr` carries uncommitted work onto the new branch, and a branch switch parks current work first (commit, pull, push - though never auto-committed onto `main`/`dev`), so nothing is ever stranded or lost.
+A pull auto-stashes around itself, `br create` carries uncommitted work onto the new branch, and a branch switch parks current work first (commit, pull, push - though never auto-committed onto `main`/`dev`), so nothing is ever stranded or lost.

 - Every branch tracks a same-named branch on `origin`, from the moment it's created.